jcmcnch/eASV-pipeline-for-515Y-926R/README.md

 ## 0. Quickstart

 **Note:** This tutorial assumes you are running scripts in a GNU/Linux system and miniconda already installed.
 If you need help installing miniconda, [check out instructions on the qiime2 page here](https://docs.qiime2.org/2022.8/install/native/).
 Make sure to do the `conda init` step at the end of the installation (normally just say 'yes' when prompted).
+To make sure conda is working properly, either log out and back in again, or run `source ~/.bashrc`.

 **Note número dos:** There is no reason why this shouldn't work on OSX or WSL but I haven't tested it.
 If you would like to contribute scripts for your different setup you can open a pull request or email them to me.